 Montgomery Summer Research Diversity Fellowship Information & Past Fellows

 The American Bar Foundation sponsors a program of summer research fellowships to interest undergraduate students from diverse backgrounds in pursuing graduate study in the social sciences.
 The summer program is designed to introduce students to the rewards and demands of a research-oriented career in the field of law and social science.
 The program is supported in part by AT&T, the H.G.
-Montgomery Foundation, the Lloyd A. Fry Foundation, Seyfarth Shaw, LLP, and the National Science Foundation Research Experiences for Undergraduates.
+Montgomery Foundation, and the National Science Foundation Research Experiences for Undergraduates.

 Located in Chicago, Illinois, the American Bar Foundation is an independent nonprofit research institute dedicated to the study of law, legal institutions, and legal processes.
 The Foundation conducts empirically based research on a broad range of civil and criminal justice issues.